nikitalobanov12/WriteShare/README.md

 - ESLint and Prettier enforce code quality and style.

 ### Summary
-This Notion clone is designed for maintainability, scalability, and real-time collaboration.
+This app is designed for maintainability, scalability, and real-time collaboration.
 Modern full-stack patterns are used: Next.js App Router, tRPC, Prisma, shadcn/ui, Liveblocks/Yjs, Redis caching, and Dockerized services.
 The architecture prioritizes developer experience, performance, and accessibility.

 ## Challenges